ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 the client can throttle its requests.

-## Rate-limit headers: current implementation
+## Rate-limit headers: current implementations

 On the web we can find many different rate-limit headers.
 The values commonly returned are the following: